thaerkh/vim-workspace/README.md

 ![img](https://raw.githubusercontent.com/thaerkh/vim-workspace/master/wiki/screenshots/demo.gif)
 # Features
 ### Persistent Workspace
-Toggling the `ToggleWorkspace` command on will track your workspace session in your terminal's current working directory, i.e a repo's root folder.
+Toggling the `ToggleWorkspace` command on will track your workspace session in a terminal's current working directory, i.e. a repo's root folder.

 You can bind this command to a convenient shortcut, such as the following mapleader example:
 ```